 - The animals that are given up for adoption are almost automatically euthanized, unless they are purebred or puppies.

 - Le Berger Blanc doesn’t offer any follow up service for any of the animals.

 - The cages are very small.

 - No foster care program is in place.
-A dog and her puppies were euthanized because they didn’t have place for her and her puppies for the eight week period that the puppies needed to remain with their mother.
-It would have been more expensive to keep the animals there than the profit would have been after they were sold.
+A dog and her puppies were euthanized because they didn’t have place for her and the puppies for the eight week period that the puppies needed to remain with their mother.
+It would have been more expensive to keep the animals there than the profit would have been made after they were sold.
 If there were a foster care program in place, the life of this dog and her pups could have been spared.

 - Le Berger Blanc doesn’t accept volunteers.